matthewSorensen/himpress/README.md

 Todo:

++ DocMode for HsColour
++ DocMode for Pandoc
-+ My own version of the CSS
++ DocMode for all of the cool transitions/effects
-+ Build a mostly-blank template presentation
-+ Update from upstream
++ cabalize it
++ More robust front-end that exposes the configurability.

 ~~impress.js~~ himpress
 ============